veloblank/what-makes-the-web-possible-v-000/README.md

 Let's start with the last item.
 If we had all the other components, but we did not have a way to for browsers to find servers or for servers to return HTML texts to browsers, there would be no Web.
 The web stands on the shoulders of a giant.
 That giant is the Internet.
 The Internet provides addresses to the clients and servers so that they can exchange information.
 It also provides the error-correction and reconnection rules (How does the browser know to ask for more data once you get out from underneath a tunnel?).

 On top of this address and connection platform, servers and clients exchange information ("the web").
 Technologists say that **the web is an Internet application**, but it is not the only one.
-Just as the address scheme for houses and the roadways can e used to deliver packages or bills, another **application** of post code addressing and roadways is "delivering a pizza."
+Just as the address scheme for houses and the roadways can be used to deliver packages or bills, another **application** of post code addressing and roadways is "delivering a pizza."
 Another **application** is "organizing precincts for voting."
 Applications work "on top" of lower level constructs.

 Now that we have a way to exchange HTTP requests (web requests), what are the other components for?